ericpelland/E.V.A./README.md

 * 'hey eva show me a telescope'
 * 'eva can you dance'
 * 'hi eva change your face'
+* 'eva show me a video of a monkey'
+* 'eva exit youtube'

 ## Install